gregwoodsfrontier/PhaserEditor2D-marketplace/content/en/examples/merlin's-playground/page.md

 tags: ["javascript", "menu"]
 ---

-Phaser Project with some basic examples created in Phaser Editor 2D.
+This is an Phaser project with some basic examples created in Phaser Editor 2D.

 This is a *Phaser Editor 2D* project.
 In this project I was do an ressearch about some mechanics which is need